PioniaPHP-project/pionia-docs/content/docs/documentation/building-api/api-versioning.md

 - Removing services from the public surface
 - Running old and new implementations in parallel during migration

-Non-breaking additions (new actions on existing services) usually stay on the current version — Alex's mobile app keeps calling `/api/v1/` until Northwind sunsets it.
+Non-breaking additions (new actions on existing services) usually stay on the current version — Ada's mobile app keeps calling `/api/v1/` until Pionia Shop sunsets it.

 ## Common mistakes

 - **Creating v2 for every new action** — `task.archive` can live on `v1` if existing clients ignore unknown actions.
 - **Forgetting to register the switch in `settings.ini`** — the class alone does not create a route.
 - **Different service aliases per version without documentation** — if `v2` removes `project`, update `/docs` and notify frontend teams.
-- **Hardcoding `/api/v1/` in the SPA** — use `apiVersionPath()` or env config so DeskFlow can migrate gradually.
+- **Hardcoding `/api/v1/` in the SPA** — use `apiVersionPath()` or env config so Pionia Shop can migrate gradually.

 ## What's next